How Can You Tell If A Propane Tank Is Empty Without A Gauge

 Propane Tanks without Gauges

 Some propane tanks don’t have gauges to show how much fuel is left.
-This is because these tanks use a digital readout system that sends the information to a receiver in the tank.
+This is because these tanks use a different mechanism or have no integrated indicator.

 Gauges Are Ineffective